dmolin/react-redux-demo/README.md

-Tech Demo: Example of Replicating Just-Eat interface with React+Redux
+AOTC: Replicating part of the Just-Eat Web experience with React+Redux
 ==========================================================================

-This project is a demo project part of the **Attack of the Clones** series, where I demonstrate how to replicate some of the current widely used apps on the market using specific technologies (React and Redux in this case)
+This project is a demo project part of the **Attack of the Clones** series (AOTC), where I show how to replicate part of a few widely used (web/mobile)apps on the market using specific technologies (React and Redux in this case)

 The project is setup with Webpack and a development server with Hotreload and feature a typical scenario, with a page allowing to search for data.

+Still a work-in-progress.
-The current code implement a super basic postcode lookup for restaurants, using the Just-Eat public API endpoints.
+The current codebase implement a super basic postcode lookup for restaurants, using the Just-Eat public API endpoints.

 ### Technologies Used ###